 Counsellor, Certificate in Adlerian Counselling, Accredited Supervisor.

-I am an accredited member of the British Association for Counselling and
+I am a senior accredited member of the British Association for Counselling and

 Psychotherapy and I am bound by a code of ethics and practice.
 I ensure that I keep my professional development current and relevant.